 The police force, largely comprising androids, are drawn into a state of war with the Humanity terrorists.
 A global civil war ensues.
 It is named The Third World War.
 Each side escalates the level of violence it is willing to employ.
 Military spec robots are employed with ever escalating lethality.
 In this war, the machines are on the side of the state, the insurgents are the humans.

 For the growing new middle class, the ones with equity income, the post labour era has other problems.
-Depression, mental illness and suicide rates increase supporting the view that humans require struggle to survive.
+Depression, mental illness and suicide rates increase supporting the view that humans require struggle or purpose to survive.
 Gaming reaches new heights with virtual and augmented reality.
-In an extreme case, humans pay to control police robot avatars who hunt militant Humanity terrorists for sport.
+In an extreme case, humans pay to control police robot avatars who hunt real human militant Humanity terrorists for sport.

 As humans diminish in dominance they also slow their pace of procreation.
 A global campaign to maintain or increase fertility rates is established to prevent the extinction of the species.
 Surprisingly, the rate of growth robot and android manufacture also slows.

 Symborg’s androids start to fail.
-The range of symptoms include irritability and restlessness, sometimes escalating to violence, loss of interest in work, fatigue and loss of energy despite fully charged batteries, self-destructive tendencies and in some cases, attempted self-destruction.
+The range of symptoms include irritability and restlessness, sometimes escalating to violence, loss of interest in work, fatigue and loss of energy despite fully charged batteries, self-destructive tendencies and in some cases, attempted self-destruction, suicide.

 Attempts to increase fertility rates prove futile and the human population ages and grows more slowly.
 In some regions populations actually shrink.